 In today's cyber-obsessed world, you only have to scroll the web pages of your favourite online news agency to see that with a new day comes new reports of cyber attacks.
-From ransomware to phishing scams and state-sponsored attacks, it is clear that cybercrime is an increasing threat for all businesses and online users.
+From ransomware to phishing scams and state-sponsored attacks, it is clear that cybercrime is an increasing threat to all businesses and online users.

 Cybersecurity statistics – did you know?